-Gwerin Gwallgo is a high-energy four-day residential event for young people between 11 and 18 years of age, usually held during February half term.
+Gwerin Gwallgo is a high-energy four-day residential folk course for young people between 11 and 18 years of age.
 It takes place at Glanllyn, the Urdd Residential Centre in Bala and attracts around forty young people.

 What happens on the course?

-There are instrumental, vocal and clog dance lessons during the day, with informal sessions, concerts, twmpathau and more in the evenings, and opportunities to take part in some of the fun outdoor activities which Glan-llyn has to offer too.
+There are instrumental, vocal and clog dance lessons, a big band set and a big song during the day, with informal sessions, concerts, twmpathau and more in the evenings, and opportunities to take part in some of the fun outdoor activities which Glan-llyn has to offer too.
 Towards the end of the course, there’s also a chance to perform.

 Players need to have their own instrument, and be able to play at least to a basic standard.
 Instrumentalists are asked to tell us their approximate level of experience when they book, from the following options: